pinskylab/Clownfish_persistence/README.md

   * females_df_F.RData - raw and estimated scaled number of females at each site through time (produced by TimeSeriesPersistence.R)
   * growth_info_estimate - parameter estimates for von Bertalanffy growth curve (produced by Growth_analysis.R)
   * recap_pairs_year - pairs of sizes for fish recaptured after about a year (produced by Growth_analysis.R)
+  * marked_fish - all fish that have been marked either via PIT tag or genotype (so have a fish_indiv) with their anem, dive, etc. info (produced by Clownfish_encounters.R)
+  * encounters_list - marked fish re-organized into encounter histories for MARK (produced by Clownfish_encounters.R)
+  * encounters_size_means - encounter histories with missing sizes filled in via growth curve projection or mean for pre-capture years (produced by Clownfish_encounters.R)
+  * encounters_size_0s - same as encounter_size_means but 0 instead of mean size in a year for the pre-capture years (produced by Clownfish_encounters.R)

 **Plots** - holds plots
 * *TotalAnemsandProbHabSampled* - plots that show anemone counts across years, sites, and methods of assessing anemones; also shows plots of proportion habitat sampled (produced by Total_anems_proportion_hab_sampled.R)